Enhance a reflection in Photoshop:

 When improving a waterscape’s colours and tones, you will need to make separate adjustments to the reflective areas to boost their differences in colour, contrast and detail.
 Fortunately, Photoshop Elements’ Adjustment Layers make this easy, giving you complete control over selective enhancements.

-its more saturated reflection has lost some detail to the stronger foreground shadows.
+Our magnificent mountain is slightly washed out contrast-wise, and a little desaturated, while its more saturated reflection has lost some detail to the stronger foreground shadows.
 By brightening up the shot to reveal the reflection’s darker details, you run the risk of over-exposing the mountain’s brighter highlights.

 Here, we’ll show you how to use Adjustment Layers to apply non-destructive colour and tonal edits, so you have the freedom to experiment with your image processing without permanently changing your original image.